 - It’s a good way to can all of them at once

 - It makes removing the peeling easy.
-Freeze them whole or cut in half.
-Place them in gallon size freezer bags.
+Freeze them whole or cut them in half.
+Place them in gallon-size freezer bags.

 - When they thaw out, the skin slips right off.
-No blanching required.
+No blanching is required.

 How to Can Tomatoes: Step By Step

-- Next wash all of your jars and lids.
+- Wash all of your jars.
+If you warm your lids, now’s the time.
 Some people use hot soapy water and then rinse well in hot water.
 I prefer to boil a pot of water and pour it over my jars and lids a couple of times.

 - Keep your jars warm.
 You can do this in the dishwasher, in the oven at low heat (200F), or in simmering water.